kwikteam/phy-contrib/docs/template-gui.md

 <a name="merging"></a>
 `Merging`: If you decide that multiple clusters are very likely to originate from the same cell, you should merge them into a single cluster by pressing the `G` key.
 This will merge all currently selected clusters.
 This will result in a new `cluster_id` and will remove the old ones.

 `Splitting`: If the cluster has two clearly distinct groups of waveforms in the same channel then you should consider splitting the cluster into two groups.
 Try looking at the FeatureView.
-If you think the cluster may be made of two distinct groups encircle one of the groups using ```Ctrl + click``` on the FeatureView.
+If you think the cluster may be made of two distinct groups encircle one of the groups by holding down   `Ctrl` and `left click` around the group you would like to isolate.
+Each click creates a corner of a polygon selection.
 Once happy with the selection press `K`.
-Ideally this will successfully separate the two waveforms into two separate clusters.
+Ideally this will successfully separate the two waveforms into two separate clusters. `Ctrl + right click` will undo your selection.

 Assessing `stability`: stability can be inferred using the AmplitudeView and/or the first feature component that is displayed in the top left panel of the FeatureView.
 This component relates to the scaling of the templates, which should be fairly consistent over the whole recording time.
 If there is drift away from the neuron, then one would expect the waveforms to decrease.